azsk/ADOScanner-docs/11-SDL based local scan/Readme.md

 a) you have a Log Analytics worskpace**
 b) you have setup the local AzSK.ADO to send events to that workspace.

-### 1.Deploy the AzSK.ADO Monitoring Solution
+### Deploy the AzSK.ADO Monitoring Solution

-**[1-a]**
-Obtain the workspaceId and sharedKey for the Log Analytics workspace you'd like to use for monitoring.
+#### Obtain the workspaceId and sharedKey for the Log Analytics workspace you'd like to use for monitoring.
 Go to the Log Analytics workspace and navigate to "Agents management -> Windows Servers" as shown in the image below:
 > **Note**: The "Agents management" option will be visible only if you have 'Owners' access (and have elevated to Owner if using PIM).
 It will not be visible if you are 'Reader'.